grrrwaaa/courses/datt4950/labs.md

 The events details are:

 - mouse:
-	- "down": a button was pressed.
+	- event == "down": a button was pressed / touch began
-	- "up": a button was pressed.
+	- event == "up": a button was pressed / touch ended
-	- "move": mouse was moved (or dragged).
+	- event == "move": mouse/touch was moved (or dragged).
-	- the ```point``` argument is an array of two coordinates, in the range 0,0 to 1,1
+	- the `point` argument is an array of two coordinates, in the range 0,0 to 1,1
-	- the ```id``` argument identifies which the button(s) pressed
-- touch (for touch-screen devices):
-	- "start": a touch started
-	- "end" or "cancel": a touch was released
-	- "move": a touch moved
-	- the ```point``` argument is a vec2 in the range 0,0 to 1,1
-	- the ```id``` argument identifies touches in the case of multitouch
+	- the `id` argument identifies which the button(s) pressed, or touch id in the case of multitouch
 - key:
-	- "down": a key was pressed.
+	- `event` == "down": a key was pressed.
-	- "up": a key was released.
+	- `event` == "up": a key was released.
-	- the ```key``` argument can be a string representation of the character pressed, such as "a", "2", "Z", ">" etc., or special strings such as "Shift", "Control", "Alt", "Meta", "Enter", "Backspace" etc.
+	- the `key` argument can be a string representation of the character pressed, such as "a", "2", "Z", ">" etc., or special strings such as "Shift", "Control", "Alt", "Meta", "Enter", "Backspace" etc.

 <!--
 ### Persistence